grahamhorn/SupermarketPricing/README.md

 ## Enhancements: possible extensions / changes

-An expiry date could be added to items and offers generated that discount the price if the date is close.
-Use by and best before dates would be treated differently.

-Other offer types such as "2 for £7.50 or 3 for £10" could be added.
-This should be treated as a single offer.

-The PriceNotFoundException should be caught and handled appropriately.

-Add Coupons - money off on specific items.

 Item could be extended to hold more information, e.g. brand, dietary information - or this could be held in a Product class.
 A UnitItem could hold a Product and a ItemByWeight could hold a Product and a weight.